We compare a tried-and-true money transfer company with a newer service of the world’s largest retailer.

 To transfer money online with Western Union, you visit its site and enter how much you’re transferring and to which country.
 You’re able to see the exchange rate and select a transfer options and associated fees.
 Once you confirm, Western Union converts and delivers your money to a bank account or for cash pickup at locations worldwide.
 You also have the option of initiating a transfer by phone or in person at an agent location.

 Walmart has been in the international money transfer business awhile now through a partnership with MoneyGram.
 But Walmart-2-Walmart is an entirely separate service with the backing of Ria money transfers service.
-With Walmart-2-Walmart, you can send money from one Walmart to another Walmart only.
-That’s right: You walk into your local Walmart, specify the amount you’d like to send and to which Walmart store, and hand over your cash, credit card or debit card for payment.
-Within minutes, it’s available for pickup at the store you’ve specified.
+With Walmart-2-Walmart, you can send money from one Walmart to another Walmart.
+That’s right: You walk into your local Walmart, specify the amount you’d like to send and to which US state, and hand over your cash or debit card for payment.
+Within minutes, it’s available for pickup at any Walmart store within the state you’ve specified.
+You can also use Walmart’s app to pay your bills to over 3,000 merchants or to send money internationally through its Walmart-2-World service.

 Who offers lower fees?